-THE CLAY COUNTY SCHOOL BOARD MAY ASSIGN MORE SEVERE CONSEQUENCES THAN NORMAL WHEN THE OFFENDER APPEARS MOTIVATED BY HOSTILITY TOWARD THE VICTIM'S REAL OR PERCEIVED RACE, RELIGION, COLOR, SEXUAL ORIENTATION, ETHNICITY, ANCESTRY, NATIONAL ORIGIN, POLITICAL BELIEFS, MARITAL STATUS, AGE, SOCIAL AND FAMILY BACKGROUND, LINGUISTIC PREFERENCE, DISABILITY, OR WHEN THE OFFENSE IS DETERMINED TO BE GANG-RELATED.
+THE CLAY COUNTY SCHOOL BOARD MAY ASSIGN MORE SEVERE CONSEQUENCES THAN NORMAL WHEN THE OFFENDER APPEARS MOTIVATED BY HOSTILITY TOWARD THE VICTIM'S REAL OR PERCEIVED RACE, RELIGION, COLOR, SEXUAL ORIENTATION, ETHNICITY, ANCESTRY, NATIONAL ORIGIN, POLITICAL BELIEFS, MARITAL STATUS, AGE, SOCIAL AND FAMILY BACKGROUND, LINGUISTIC PREFERENCE, DISABILITY, OR WHEN THE OFFENSE IS DETERMINED TO BE GANGRELATED.

-Wireless Communication Devices
+Wireless Communication Devices - Level II Offense

-Possession/Use of Wireless Communication Devices: Level II (F.S.1006.07(2)(e)
+Possession/Use of Wireless Communication Devices (F.S.1006.07(2)(e)

-- Students may possess a wireless communication device while the student is on school property or in_attendance at a school function for after-hours usage.
+- Students may possess a wireless communication device while the student is on school property or in attendance at a school function for after-hours usage.
 The wireless communication device must be powered off and kept in a location out of sight upon arrival to school and throughout the entire school day or while on school transportation at any time.
-If the wireless communication device is "powered on", it will be interpreted as being in "use". - "Usage" of a wireless communication device on campus upon arrival to school or while on school transportation at any time will result in disciplinary action and may carry a consequence of up to 3 days OSS for the first offense. - Taking photographs or videos by any means whatsoever while on school property or while on school transportation is prohibited.
+If the wireless communication device is "powered on", it will be interpreted as being in "use". - "Usage" of a wireless communication device on campus during school hours upon arrival to school or while on school transportation at any time, unless permission is granted and authorized by school administration, will result in disciplinary action consistent with other Level II offenses, and may earry a consequence of up to 3 days OSS for the first offense.

+- Taking photographs or videos by any means whatsoever while on school property or while on school transportation is prohibited.
 The only exceptions to this prohibition are: 1) Taking photos for reproduction in a school sponsored publication.
 2) Taking photos during a school sponsored social event, sporting event, awards ceremony or other school sponsored activity or function at which photography is allowed and the photographs are images of activities which are reasonably considered to be part of the activity or event.
 3) Taking photographs with the permission of the school administration.
 Publication on any internet site of any photographs, videos or images taken in violation of the prohibitions listed above is strictly prohibited, will be deemed disruptive to the order of the school and will be sufficient reason to impose disciplinary measures which may include, but not be limited to, in- school suspension, out of school suspension and recommendation for expulsion. - Please refer to your local school handbook for school policy within these guidelines.